thierryharte/AnalysisConfigs/configs/jme/README.md

-# MC Truth corrections for PNet pT regression
+# MC Truth corrections for pT regression

-Repository to compute MC Truth corrections for PNet regressed pT jets, structured as an analysis configurations for a specific development branch from a fork [PocketCoffea](https://github.com/PocketCoffea/PocketCoffea/tree/main).
+Repository to compute MC Truth corrections for regressed pT jets, structured as an analysis configurations for a specific development branch from a fork [PocketCoffea](https://github.com/PocketCoffea/PocketCoffea/tree/main).

 ## Setup

-### lxplus
+### lxplus installation

 To setup a local installation on `lxplus`:

 ```bash
 # Clone the fork and checkout the desired branch
 git clone --branch jme-pnet-reg https://github.com/matteomalucchi/PocketCoffea.git